-A local bike shop sponsored this race in Memorial of a biking enthusiast who tragically passed away from cancer.
+A local bike shop sponsored a special race in my hometown.
+It became a fundraising event in memorial of a biking enthusiast who tragically passed away from cancer.
 It was a terrific event and got a lot of local support.

 I like to find turns in the race course as locations to shoot from.
 This photograph was taken form the outside of the turn.